Vancouver is the cultural capital of Canada’s West and the gateway to the country for many visitors arriving from Oz.

 With the North Shore Mountains as its backdrop, the city is a spellbinding blend of outdoor beauty, urban life and cultural diversity.
 To make matters even better, Vancouverites are some of the friendliest people around.
 Expect a warm welcome (and a great coffee!) on arrival.

-To make matters even better, Vancouverites are some of the friendliest people around.
-It’s no wonder travellers flock to Vancouver from around the world.
-It’s a city of many layers, that will continue to surprise and amaze you long after your visit to Canada comes to an end.
+Vancouver is a city of many layers and half the fun is peeling them back to find out what’s hidden underneath.
+They will continue to surprise and amaze you long after your visit to Canada comes to an end.

 Enjoy this Vancouver travel guide.

 Top cultural experiences in Vancouver